kliment-olechnovic/voronota/README.markdown

-    --ignore-dist-for-solvent                   flag to ignore distance for solvent contacts --ignore-seq-sep-for-solvent                flag to ignore sequence separation for solvent contacts --no-same-chain                             flag to not include same chain contacts --invert                                    flag to invert selection
+    --ignore-dist-for-solvent                   flag to ignore distance for solvent contacts --ignore-seq-sep-for-solvent                flag to ignore sequence separation for solvent contacts --no-same-chain                             flag to not include same chain contacts --no-poly-bonds                             flag to not include peptide and nucleic polymerization bonds --invert                                    flag to invert selection
     --drop-tags                                 flag to drop all tags from input --drop-adjuncts                             flag to drop all adjuncts from input